Sign up to our Newsletter

 Looking into part-time law programs can also be a great way to cut costs.
 While enrolling in a part-time program will increase the duration of your schooling, your yearly tuition will cost significantly less than that of a full-time program.

-This is also a great option if you’re hoping to take on other commitments, such as part-time work, and may provide you with more flexibility, if that’s something that you value.
+This is also a great option if you’re hoping to take on other commitments, such as part-time work, and may provide you with more flexibility if that’s something you value.

 Scholarships and Financial Aid

-Just as in any other field, many scholarships and options for financial aid are available to you–so take advantage of that!
+Just as in any other field, many scholarships and options for financial aid are available to you, so take advantage of that!
+Some of these options may even help you go to law school for free!
+Considering the typical lawyer’s student loan debt is around $150,000, financial aid is crucial to keep costs low.

 You can cut down the overall cost of your law school education by applying for student loans and other types of financial aid through the Free Application for Federal Student Aid, or FAFSA.